 Containerisation is key to replacing vans with specialized last mile delivery vehicles.
 It makes the transfer of goods from a highway going motor vehicle to a light last mile vehicle efficient and secure.

-Goods, lots of it, is transported into the city center.
-There is no argument that if you need to bring in a lot of goods, a big vehicle is best fit for the job.
-It can be a train, a barge or a truck.
-If you are delivering big and heavy goods to customers, like 1000 kg EU pallets or roller cages with milk cartons, a vehicle that can carry many of those in a distribution round is the natural choice -like a truck or at least a medium sized city distribution vehicle.
-But if you want to distribute small goods, then a small vehicle is, as you already know, the logical choice.
-However, this also introduces a new step in the supply chain, you need to somehow shift the goods from the big vehicle to the small.
+If you want to distribute small goods, then a small vehicle is, as you already know, the logical choice.
+However, this also introduces a new step in the supply chain, you need to somehow shift the goods from the big vehicle, bringing the goods into the city, to the small.
 This can be both costly and risky, and we believe this is one of the reasons why we still see a lot of vans in city centers, delivering goods that could have been delivered with cargo bikes.

 So what can a container for cargo bikes, an easily detachable box, bring here?
 We think the best way to imagine it is to compare with the sea container.
 When it was introduced it gave crazy efficiency gains.
 Ships and trucks could now be loaded and unloaded at a fraction of the time, and damages and theft also dropped significantly.
 It is generally agreed that the sea container is the most important factor to why international shipping is now so dirt cheap (for good and for worse).
 Some even argue it is the driving force behind globalisation… That is the power of a simple metal box!